OYOOOWINO/PROTEUS-MCU-SERIAL-PARALLEL-COMMUNICATION/README.md

-# PROTEUS-MCU-SERIAL-PARALLEL-COMMUNICATION
+# PROTEUS-ESP8266-8086MPU-SERIAL-PARALLEL-COMMUNICATION
-Try making an esp8266 communicate serially with the 8086 simulated microprocessor in proteus
+Try making a real mcu esp8266 communicate serially with the 8086 simulated microprocessor in proteus